AGIHUB999/AutoCut/README.md

 4. **Intelligent Editing**: Select the highest-scoring clips, add fade-in/fade-out effects, generate highlight compilation
 5. **Visualization Analysis**: Generate analysis charts showing the detection process and results

+### Versions

+#### Standard Version (`autocut.py`)
+- Uses Python libraries for audio and video processing
+- Best for regular-sized videos (up to ~1 hour)
+- Includes low-memory mode for larger files

+#### FFmpeg Version (`autocut_ffmpeg.py`)
+- Uses FFmpeg for audio and video processing
+- Optimized for very large video files (multiple hours)
+- Significantly reduced memory usage
+- More robust error handling and recovery
+- Requires FFmpeg to be installed on your system

 ### Notes

 - Processing large video files may require significant time
 - High-quality video sources are recommended for better detection results
 - Parameters may need adjustment for different types of concerts to achieve optimal results
+- For videos larger than 2 hours, use the FFmpeg version

 ---